Michael Fumento: Break with "extreme right"

-In a May 2012 essay, Fumento said that he considered himself part of the "Old Right" but that he rejected the "extreme right," which, he claimed, has been taken over the Republican Party and dominates conservative media.
-He gave the example of The Heartland Institute billboards, comparing believers in global warming to Ted Kaczynski, which Fumento said was the same kind of "mass hysteria" that he rejected in the claims for a heterosexual AIDS epidemic and a swine flu pandemic: "The last thing hysteria promoters want is calm, reasoned argument backed by facts.
-And I'm horrified that these people have co-opted the name 'conservative' to scream their messages of hate and anger," Fumento said.
+In a May 2012 essay, Fumento said that he considered himself part of the "Old Right" but that he rejected the "extreme right," which, he wrote, had taken over the Republican Party and dominated conservative media.
+He wrote, "I'm horrified that these people have co-opted the name 'conservative' to scream their messages of hate and anger."

-Conservatives such as William F. Buckley and Ronald Reagan demanded civility and a respect for order, Fumento wrote.
-He contrasted that to Andrew Breitbart "shrieking at peaceful protesters."

-US Representative Allen West (R-FL) said that there are "78 to 81" Democrats in Congress who are members of the Communist Party.
-There was little condemnation from the New Right, wrote Fumento.

 COVID-19

-In a January 23, 2020, New York Post opinion article, "Don’t buy the media hype over the new China virus," referring to concerns about COVID-19 during the COVID-19 pandemic as "tinfoil-hat paranoia," Fumento wrote that "there appears to be nothing very special about this outbreak of the 2019-nCoV or Wuhan virus... we have been through these hysterias before....
-An infected American is reportedly doing well....
-Wuhan will be a lot worse in China, simply because health care there is vastly inferior.
-It appears that, like flu, Wuhan usually kills through often treatable secondary infections.
-Well, treatable in the West... there is no evidence that Wuhan... is more contagious than influenza or spreads differently....
-So if you want, buy a (probably worthless) surgical mask to play “twins” with those “courageous” TV newsmen."
-In a March 8, 2020 followup opinion article, he decried the "pure hysteria" about the virus," noting that there had been only 19 deaths in the US, and maintained that "the spread of the virus continues to slow."
+In a January 23, 2020, New York Post opinion article, "Don’t buy the media hype over the new China virus," he called concerns about COVID-19 during the COVID-19 pandemic "tinfoil-hat paranoia" and wrote that "there appears to be nothing very special about this outbreak".
+In a March 8, 2020, followup opinion article, he decried the "pure hysteria" about the virus," noting that there had been only 19 deaths in the US at the time, and maintained that "the spread of the virus continues to slow."